Elvitegravir, cobicistat, emtricitabine, and tenofovir (Oral)

 Do not use elvitegravir, cobicistat, emtricitabine, and tenofovir if the seal on the bottle is broken or missing.
 Keep the bottle tightly closed.
 Keep the medicine in the original bottle that you were given at the pharmacy.

-Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take elvitegravir, cobicistat, emtricitabine, and tenofovir.
+Your doctor will want to check your or your child's progress at regular visits, especially during the first few weeks that you take elvitegravir, cobicistat, emtricitabine, and tenofovir.
 Blood and urine tests may be needed to check for any unwanted effects.

-elvitegravir, cobicistat, emtricitabine, and tenofovir should not be used together with adefovir (Hepsera®), alfuzosin (Uroxatral®), cisapride (Propulsid®), lamivudine (Combivir®, Epivir®, Epivir-HBV®, Epzicom®, Triumeq®, Trizivir®), lovastatin (Mevacor®), midazolam (Versed®), pimozide (Orap®), rifampin (Rifadin®, Rimactane®), ritonavir (Kaletra®, Norvir®), sildenafil (Revatio®), simvastatin (Zocor®), triazolam (Halcion®), St John's wort, ergotamine medicines (such as dihydroergotamine, ergotamine, methylergonovine, Cafergot®, Ergomar®, Wigraine®), certain other antiviral medications (acyclovir, cidofovir, ganciclovir, valacyclovir, valganciclovir), aminoglycoside antibiotics, or high-dose or multiple NSAID pain medicines.
+Elvitegravir, cobicistat, emtricitabine, and tenofovir should not be used together with adefovir (Hepsera®), alfuzosin (Uroxatral®), carbamazepine (Tegretol®), lamivudine (Combivir®, Epivir®, Epivir-HBV®, Epzicom®, Triumeq®, Trizivir®), lovastatin (Mevacor®), lurasidone (Latuda®), midazolam (Versed®), phenobarbital (Luminal®), phenytoin (Dilantin®), pimozide (Orap®), rifampin (Rifadin®, Rimactane®), ritonavir (Kaletra®, Norvir®), sildenafil (Revatio®), simvastatin (Zocor®), triazolam (Halcion®), St John's wort, ergotamine medicines (eg, dihydroergotamine, ergotamine, methylergonovine, Cafergot®, Ergomar®, Wigraine®), other antiviral medications (eg, acyclovir, cidofovir, ganciclovir, valacyclovir, valganciclovir), aminoglycoside antibiotics, or high-dose or multiple NSAID pain medicines.

-elvitegravir, cobicistat, emtricitabine, and tenofovir may also increase your risk of developing fractures (broken bones).
-Ask your doctor about this if you have any concerns.
+Elvitegravir, cobicistat, emtricitabine, and tenofovir may also increase your risk of developing fractures (broken bones).
+Ask your doctor about this if you or your child have any concerns.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.